DaveWalkerSRADHL/open-health-stack-help/pages/documentation/study management/previewing-a-survey.md

 ---
-title: Healthcare Research Hub
+title: Previewing a Survey
+sidebar: doc_sidebar
+permalink: previewing-a-survey.html
+toc: false
 ---
-# Previewing a Survey

 Previewing allows you to see how your survey will look in the app.
 Preview is available at any point in the survey question creation process.